 Now that the little ones are on summer vacation, you might be desperately searching for ways to keep them busy – and happy.
 You probably aren’t surprised to learn that the best solution for keeping kids out of your hair is to get them out of your house.
+Get them to help you get to preparing your yard for a summer of fun!

 However, you can’t send your kids into a desiccated yard and expect them to have wholesome, safe fun.
 It isn’t too late to prep your yard for exciting summer activities.
 This guide will help you fly through necessary seasonal yardwork so you and your little ones can both enjoy the summer ahead.